FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/blocks/running_op_modes/Running-Your-Op-Mode.rst

 -----------------------------------

-If your op mode requires input from a gamepad, then you will need to connect a Logitech F310 gamepad to the Driver Station.
-Note that you can have up to two gamepads connected through a USB hub to a Driver Station.
+If your op mode requires input from a gamepad, then you will need to connect a Logitech F310 gamepad to the Operator Console.
+Note that you can have up to two gamepads connected through a USB hub to an Operator Console.
 However, in this example, we will only have a solitary gamepad connected.